Geronimo Stilton (TV series): Main

 (voiced by Sarah Edmondson) is Geronimo's younger sister and the special correspondent for The Rodent's Gazette.
-For a time, Thea taught a journalism class at Whale Island University, and while there she met five mouselets; Pamela, Paulina, Violet, Colette, and Nicky who named themselves the Thea sisters, after their favorite teacher.
-She flies the team in her all-terrain Metamouse, which can turn into a submarine, boat, airship, rocket ship/moon rover and SUV truck to locations that Thea, Trap, Benjamin, and Geronimo are exploring for an articles in The Rodent's Gazette.
+She flies the team in her all-terrain Metamouse, which can turn into a submarine, boat, airship, rocket ship/moon rover and SUV truck to locations that Thea, Trap, Benjamin, and Geronimo are exploring for stories and articles in The Rodent's Gazette.
 Thea is always ready to jump into action.
-She also a professional in martial arts, sports and drives a motorcycle and a Helicopter which is also portrayed to the books.
+She also a professional in martial arts, sports and drives a motorcycle and a helicopter which is also portrayed to the books.